ci4rail/docs/docs/user-docs/_quick-start-guide/edgefarm/simulator/prerequisites/windows.md

     alt: "Check if Docker Desktop is running"
     title: "Check if Docker Desktop is running"
 ---
-This chapter shows you how to setup the prerequisites for the train simulator on Windows.
+This chapter gives guidance how to setup the prerequisites for the train simulator on Windows.

-# Prerequisites
+# Pre-Condition

 * Windows 10